kovidgoyal/calibre/manual/virtual_libraries.rst

     :class: float-left-img

 |vlb| To use a virtual library click the :guilabel:`Virtual library` button located
-to the left of the search bar and select the :guilabel:`Create Virtual library` option.
+to the left of the Search bar and select the :guilabel:`Create Virtual library` option.
 As a first example, let's create a virtual library that shows us only the books by a particular author.
 Click the :guilabel:`Authors` link as shown in the image below and choose the author you want to use and click OK.